-Most of the time your knees are one of the most difficult parts of your body to treat with a TENS unit.
+Most of the time, your knees are one of the most difficult parts of your body to treat with a TENS unit.
 A normal TENS unit requires at least two gel electrodes with good skin contact.
-Beurer EM’s 2 in 1 TENS unit is different.
+That can be difficult to place on the knee joint.
+But Beurer EM’s 2 in 1 TENS unit is different.

 Instead of running electric current exclusively through gel electrodes, this unit comes with a universal knee/elbow wrap that delivers the current.

-Almost all athletes will have knee pain at some point in your life.
+Almost all athletes will have knee pain at some point in their lives.
 Knees do a lot of work and take a lot of pressure and strain in the process.
 Relieving that knee pain will get you back to your life, and your training, much faster.

-This TENS unit is also fully adjustable, meaning you have the full range of electric strength instead of settings.
+This TENS unit is fully adjustable, meaning you have a continuous range of electric strength, instead of discrete settings.

-That means you can find your exact effective strength, you won’t need to mess with different settings.
+That means you can dial in your exact effective strength.
+You won’t need to mess with different settings.

 It also comes with 4 pre-programmed treatment modes.
 Each mode is tailored for your joints, so you’ll get more effective pain relief in your knees with this unit over other TENS units.

-- Helps relieve pain and inflammation in one of the highest use areas of your body
+- Helps relieve pain and inflammation in one of the highest-use areas of the body

 - Fast-acting and effective

-- Treatments relieve pain even after treatment is complete
+- Treatments relieve pain even after session is complete

-- This unit isn’t as versatile as other TENS units
+- Not as versatile as other TENS units

 - Only uses a one-size-fits-all band, may not truly fit everyone